A Fiber Guide for Beginners

 What I Do to Get Enough Fiber

 For breakfast, my main priority is protein, but my second is fiber.
-My breakfast typically consists of two eggs, a cup of Greek yogurt, a cup of cottage cheese with berries mixed in, and about a quarter to a half cup of grape nuts mixed into the Greek yogurt (it’s actually better than you think).
+My breakfast typically consists of two eggs, a cup of Greek yogurt, a cup of cottage cheese with berries mixed in, and about a quarter to a half cup of Grape Nuts mixed into the Greek yogurt (it’s actually better than you think).

 For lunch, I have a bowl of rice, tofu, black beans, tomatoes, and crumbled tortilla chips with a protein shake to wash it down.
-Then I will snack on a Clif Bar a couple hours later.
+Then I will snack on a Clif Bar a couple of hours later.

-For dinner, I typically have fish and a salad on some nights, or potatoes and brussels sprouts on other nights.
+For dinner, I typically have fish and a salad on some nights, or potatoes and Brussels sprouts on other nights.

 Overall, that is more than enough protein and fiber to meet my nutrient needs for the day.
 Of course, your mileage may vary based on your personal preferences, goals, and specific nutrient needs.